 Make it any length you want.
 When it’s as long as you please, just weave in two ends and you’re finished!

-Use the chart to help you understand stitch placement.
 The pattern uses American crochet terminology.
 You’ll find a video tutorial at the bottom of this post.

-Worsted Weight yarn of your choice
+Medium (Worsted) weight yarn of your choice

 Size H-8 / 5 mm crochet hook

 OR use any yarn size/hook combination you choose

 The long garland pictured on the wall was made with a green cable-spun yarn from my stash.